Rates, discounts and monetary transactions

 70

-Recording of inheritance without a declaration of inheritance.
+Recording of inheritance without a certificate of inheritance.
 Seller

 275

-From a spouse/partner who is not present at the signing, pursuant to Section 1:88 of the Dutch Civil Code.
+From a spouse/partner who is not present at the execution, pursuant to Section 1:88 of the Dutch Civil Code.

 Seller